 Desktop QuickBooks users don’t have to move to the Online edition just to get the benefits of the cloud with their beloved QB.
-Intuit, albeit somewhat quietly, has created a program which allows authorized service providers to run the QuickBooks desktop products as online service.
+Secure remote access provider MyQuickCloud, as well as some other hosting companies, help businesses run the QuickBooks desktop products as online service.
 These providers deliver fully managed applications and data, allowing users to access their QuickBooks desktop products online and from a variety of devices just as if they were web-based.
 Gaining the benefits of anytime/anywhere access with the added advantage of not changing software is a direction many users are electing to go.
 While the price of a hosted solution may not be as low as a QuickBooks Online subscription, it is generally far less than a subscription to Salesforce.com, for example.
 Isn’t the business financial data at least as valuable as CRM?
 The price isn’t unreasonable, and the benefits of online/remote access, managed IT, protected data, and an ability to take your ball and go home if you like are huge.
 Grab your data file, install QuickBooks on your PC, and you’re back in action.
 Can’t do that with most SaaS solutions, can you?
 It’s only do-able with desktop software, which you can run in the cloud with a hosting provider or run on your own PC.